rdeneau/formation-fsharp/en/fsharp-training-09-object-oriented.md

 Calling an instance member inside the type
 → Prefix with *self-identifier*: `self-identifier.instance-member-name`

-Call an instance member from outside the type
+Calling an instance member from outside the type
 → Prefix with instance-name: `instance-name.instance-member-name`

 ---